polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/FRAME/create-custom-pallet.md

         For detailed information on workspace inheritance and how to properly integrate your pallet with the runtime, refer to the [Add an Existing Pallet to the Runtime](TODO:update-path){target=\_blank} page.

-3. Set up the basic pallet structure
+3. Initialize the pallet structure by replacing the contents of `src/lib.rs` with the following scaffold code:

-    After setting up the project and configuring dependencies, the next step is to prepare the basic structure of your pallet in the `lib.rs` file.
-Open the `src/lib.rs` file in your project, remove all existing content, and copy and paste the following scaffold code:

     ```rust
     --8<-- 'code/develop/parachain-devs/runtime-development/FRAME/create-custom-pallet/barebone-pallet-template.rs'